checklist/checklist-support/docs/templates/templates.md

 ## Public Templates

 Instead of starting with a blank page, browse our [checklist templates ↗](https://checklist.com/templates){:target="\_blank"} to find the right one.
 You can then save the template as a checklist and start working with it.
+Our library is divided into different categories.
+You can take over a complete category (or part of it) and make it your own.
+See [Real Estate Agent Checklists Templates↗](https://checklist.com/templates/real-estate-agents "Real Estate Agency Checklist Templates"){:target="\_blank"} for an example.

 ## Team Templates